USB Speakers With Decent Bass

 Shopping for better audio from your Mac or PC laptop or desktop computer?
 USB bus powered speakers aren't generally known for delivering much low-end frequency response or high volume.
 But with careful evaluation, you can find select speaker systems that don't require separate AC wall power, but deliver enhanced audio playback from the limited power that's available from a computer's USB port.

-Here's some USB powered computer speaker systems that can take your music, movie soundtrack and computer audio experience to a deeper level.
+Here's some other USB powered computer speaker systems with good bass that can take your music, movie soundtrack and computer audio experience to a deeper level.

 Bigger Driver Cones Better Bass Response

-If you're looking for good bass reproduction you'll generally need to look at 2-piece desktop USB speaker systems.
+If you're looking for good bass reproduction you'll generally need to look at 2 or 3-piece desktop USB speaker systems.
 Many other's are designed as loudspeakers for portability such as use with Apple MacBooks, UltraBooks, Netbooks and other PC laptops.
-So tradeoffs are made with small driver cones and a compact, portable enclosure for easier travel.
-With desktop systems, the drivers and enclosures can be much larger allowing for enhanced bass.
+So tradeoffs in low-frequency response are made with small driver cones and a compact, portable enclosure for easier travel.
+With USB desktop speaker systems, the drivers and enclosures can be much larger allowing for enhanced bass.

 Limitations Of USB Powered Computer Speakers